It takes a woman to raise a village!

 Village Saving And Loaning: community members in remote areas are able to access small scale and affordable credit from self-mobilized resources.
 Members use their saving groups to get financial resources whenever needed to further invest in their businesses.
-This means that these members can use the acquired knowledge, skills and access to financial services to engage in more developmental projects such as starting new village business, buying improved seeds or paying for their children’s education.
+This means that these members can use the acquired knowledge, skills and access to financial services to start new village business, buying improved seeds or paying for their children’s education.